Novikov's theorem in higher dimensions?: Introduction

-In spite of this result, it is still likely that strong symplectic foliations are fairly rigid objects similar to taut foliations.
-The example we construct is not simply connected, and the question of whether a Novikov-type theorem holds for simply connected manifolds remains open.
+However, it is still likely that strong symplectic foliations are rigid objects similar to taut foliations on three-manifolds.
+The example we construct is not simply connected, and we expect the following weaker Novikov-type result to hold for strong symplectic foliations.

+\begin{conjecture} A compact odd-dimensional manifold $X$ with a codimension one foliation $\F$ and a strong symplectic form $\om \in \Om^2(X)$ cannot be simply connected. \end{conjecture}

-In contrast, weak symplectic foliations are more flexible objects.
+Compared to strong symplectic foliations, weak symplectic foliations are more flexible objects.
 A codimension one foliation $(X,\F)$ is {\em weak symplectic} if there is a two-form that restricts to a symplectic form on leaves, but is not required to be closed in $X$.
-Ibort and Mart\'inez--Torres showed in \cite{IMT2} that any finitely presented group can be made to be the fundamental group of a weak symplectic foliation.
-Mitsumatsu \cite{Mit} showed that, in particular, $\bS^5$ admits a symplectic foliation.
-It is even possible that a foliation is simultaneously taut and weak symplectic, but not strong symplectic.
-This is the case of a symplectic mapping torus whose return map is a symplectomorphism that is smoothly, but not symplectically, isotopic to the identity.
-This has been explored in the work of Seidel \cite{Sei}.
+By \cite{IMT2}, any finitely presented group can be made to be the fundamental group of a weak symplectic foliation.
+Mitsumatsu \cite{Mit} showed that, in particular, $\bS^5$ admits a weak symplectic foliation.
+Mitsumatsu's construction contains a compact leaf.
+In contrast, a strong symplectic foliation on a simply connected manifold cannot have a compact leaf $L$.
+Indeed, if a strong symplectic foliation $(X^{2n+1},\F^{2n} , \om)$ admits a compact leaf, then $[\om^n]$ is a non-zero class in $H^{2n}(X)$ whose Poincar\'e dual is a non-trivial element in $H^1(X)$, contradicting the simply connectedness of $X$.

-Foliations with other geometric structures in the leaves have been studied in the literature.
-For example, holomorphic foliations on complex surfaces have been classified by Brunella \cite{Bru}.
-Riemannian foliations are foliations with a transverse structure of a Riemannian manifold.
-This condition is very over-determined, and a manifold with a generic metric doesn't have such a foliation.
-Such foliations exist in specific cases, such as manifolds with constant curvature and have been studied in \cite{GG}.
-These examples are more rigid than strong symplectic foliations.
+Mitsumatsu's foliation is not taut, however, Gironella, Niederkr\"uger, and Toussaint showed in \cite{gnt:vc} (which appeared after the first version of this paper) that Mitsumatsu's foliation can be modified to a taut foliation that is weak symplectic but not strong symplectic.

+More broadly, \cite{gnt:vc} proves a rigidity result for strong symplectic foliations, namely that a strong symplectic foliation does not contain a non-trivial {\em Lagrangian vanishing cycle} which is a submanifold with a singular foliation whose smooth leaves are Lagrangian.
+In $3$-dimensional foliations, the presence of such an object is equivalent to the presence of a Reeb component.

-We present our example in Section \ref{sec3}, and a slight variation in \ref{sec4}.
+We present our example in Section \ref{sec3}.
 In Section \ref{sec2}, we review results about symplectic Lefschetz fibrations and adapt them to the foliated setting.
-Some of the results about foliations and Lefschetz fibrations that are given in this paper are standard in the literature.
-We include these to make the paper self-contained.